KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_015_SimpleTexture.md

 Summarizing from the previous sections:

-- The `mesh.primitive` contains an additional attribute, as shown in [Meshes](gltfTutorial_008_Meshes.md#mesh-primitive-attributes).
-The attribute is called `"TEXCOORD_0"`, and refers to the `accessor` with the ID `"texCoordsAccessor"` that provides the texture coordinates
+- The `mesh.primitive` contains an additional attribute, as shown in the [Meshes](gltfTutorial_008_Meshes.md#mesh-primitive-attributes) section.
+The attribute is called `"TEXCOORD_0"`, and refers to the `accessor` with the ID `"texCoordsAccessor"` that provides the texture coordinates.
 - The `"texCoordsAccessor"` provides access to the texture coordinate data.
-The properties of this accessor are explained in [Buffers, BufferViews, Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md#accessors), and here, they indicate that the texture coordinates are 2D vectors consisting of floating point values.
+The properties of this accessor are explained in the [Buffers, BufferViews, and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md#accessors) section.
+Here they indicate that the texture coordinates are 2D vectors consisting of floating point values.
 - The `technique` defines a new attribute called `a_texcoord0`, and the `technique.parameters` contains information about the type and semantic of this attribute.
-This concept has been explained in [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md).
+This concept has been explained in the [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md) section.
 Here, the new attribute has the type `GL_FLOAT_VEC2` and defines the semantic to be `"TEXCOORD_0"`.
 So the data of this attribute will be obtained from the `"TEXCOORD_0"` attribute of the rendered `mesh.primitive`.
 - Finally, the `program` lists this new `"a_texcoord0"` attribute, which is a new attribute in its vertex shader.